maksimkedys/forkify-educational-JS-project/README.md

 Application that allows users find recipe and upload their own.
 Build at simpe API.
-Users can find recipe choose the number of servings and add recipe to bookmarks.
+Users can find recipe choose the number of servings and add recipe to the bookmarks.